 Why is my Gmail signature not showing up?

-Most likely, after adding your signature in the settings, you forgot to click Save changes.
+- Missing Save Changes: Most likely, after adding your signature in the settings, you forgot to click Save changes.
 It’s a common oversight, because this setting is hidden at the very bottom of the page and is easy to miss.
-Also, if you want it to appear automatically, you should assign your signature in the Signature defaults section first.

 Does Gmail have signature templates?